In English

 Medical certificates for other purposes, e.g. for driver’s licence are not reimbursable.

 All invoices for medical certificates must include detailed information for which purpose the certificate is written.
 An invoice with detailed information about the exact date of visit and the type of appointment must be provided when applying reimbursement.
-Invoice must also contain personal information, ergo name and personal identity code.
+Invoice must also contain personal information.

 3.2.Clinics, GP´s appointments and hospital costs